The Fear of Cats-Cute cuddly or the cause of anxiety and fear?

 Ailurophobia Treatment

-Yes, this fear can be daunting and can impair your daily functioning, it is treatable.
-You can try some self-help techniques, and if everything fails – you can seek professional help as well.
+Ailurophobia can be daunting and can impair your daily functioning, but it is treatable.
+You can first try self-help techniques, and if those aren’t enough, you can seek professional help as well.

-After you have established ailurophobia causes, it is time to tackle it.
-You would be surprised to realize that cat fear is somewhat irrational and treatable with some adjustments.
-Cats are not as harmful as you have been thinking.
+After you have considered ailurophobia causes, it’s time to tackle the fear.
+You might be surprised to learn that cat fear is irrational but treatable.
+Cats are not as harmful as you may think.
 You don’t have to suffer as an ailurophobe.
-Here are a few techniques that will help you:
+Here are a few techniques that may help you.

 Write Down Precisely What You Can’t Stand About Cats

-Break this down into specific information like what meowing makes you feel.
-If your cause of cat fear is apparent, identify it and write it down too.
+Break this down into specific information, such as how meowing makes you feel.
+If your cause of cat fear is apparent, identify it and write that down, too.
 This will go a long way in ailurophobia treatment.

 Don’t torture yourself as an ailurophobe.
-Talk to people you trust and confide in.
+Talk to people you trust.
 It may be a good idea to talk to someone who has cats at home.
-Confess to them why you don’t visit their house as well.
-Let them know what cats precisely make you feel.
+Confess to them why you don’t visit their house.
+Let them know how cats make you feel.
 Letting this fear out is therapy in itself.
-You can initiate the conversation with a question like, how do I stop being scared of cats?
+You can initiate the conversation with a question like, How do I stop being scared of cats?

 Relaxation Techniques

 Techniques like mindfulness, meditation, and basic breathing exercises just before you step out of the house are a good way to control your fears.
 This will allow you to distract yourself from what you will encounter out there.
-Focus on happy things, events you are looking forward to, and envision a rather productive day.
+Focus on happy things or events you are looking forward to, and envision a productive day.

 Look at yourself in the mirror every day and do self-affirming.
-Tell yourself how much you don’t have the fear of cats or anything.
+Tell yourself how much you don’t have the fear of cats or fear of anything for that matter.
 Speak out loudly against any obsessive thoughts you could be having.
-After some time, you will notice that the self-affirming reflects on your everyday life.
+After some time, you will notice how self-affirmations positively impact your everyday life.

-You can start from somewhere.
-You can choose to watch a movie or an animation that shows the warm side of cats.
-By the time the movie is over, you will be feeling a lot better.
-Go to the next stage and watch an actual documentary on cats.
+Choose to watch a movie or an animation that shows the warm side of cats.
+By the time the movie is over, you’ll be feeling a lot better.
+Go to the next stage and watch a documentary on cats.

-After you can watch a cat documentary without cringing too much, try visiting a friend that pets cats.
+After you can watch a cat documentary without cringing, try visiting a friend that has cats.
 Force yourself to look at the cat.
-Go ahead and hold it.
-This will be the last course of self-help you need.
-At this point, you are ailurophobia-free.
+Try to pet it if you’re able.
+This activity will go a long way toward desensitizing you to cats and help you feel more comfortable around them.

 Professional Help